jhb123/htmx-blog/README.md

 cargo run --bin server
 ```
 ## Development
 Never delete or modify the files in `db/migrations`.
-If you need a new migration, you must add them correctly.
-Otherwise, you will mess up the MySQL database.
+If you need a new migration, you must add them correctly otherwise you will mess up the MySQL database.